'Knead' something to do when you're staying home? Rise to the occasion and start baking with these easy-peasy bread recipes.

 Sure, we could cheat and make garlic bread in under 10 minutes, but where’s the fun in that?
 This garlic bread recipe from Gather for Bread promises to keep it simple for all you new bakers.
 Prep time only takes 30 minutes, and while you wait for it to rise and then bake, you can squeeze in some reading or an episode on Netflix.
 Before you know it: Voila!
 Your own garlic bread.

-Banana bread was the hot baking trend when we went into circuit breaker last year… but who says we can’t do it again?
+Banana bread was the hot baking trend during the Covid-19 circuit breaker but who says we can’t do it again?
 Swap out some ingredients for whole wheat flour, unsweetened applesauce, and almond milk to give it a healthy spin.
 We’re certain no one will be able to tell the difference!
 Follow this recipe from Real Simple.

-The more you get into bread making, the more you’ll be tempted to keep going – especially after letting out all that pent-up frustration from all the homeschooling and working from home.
+The more you get into bread making, the more you’ll be tempted to keep going.
 Once you’ve mastered these recipes, you can move on to more complicated bread recipes like this sourdough bread one.

 So give it a go and enjoy all that gluten, folks.
 You deserve it!